The news shatters Katy’s world. Her husband, Simon, has been murdered in a remote Cambodian border township. What was he doing there?

 Simon Bailey is Clara’s father.

-The day had started well enough.
-My Sundays usually did, sitting on my patio at home with a cup of floral tea, enjoying the sights and smells of our garden.
-These early mornings are a Katy ritual.
+My day started well enough as Sundays usually did, sitting on my patio at home on the outskirts of Melbourne with a cup of floral tea, enjoying the sights and smells of our garden.
+Those early mornings were a Katy ritual.